 The imminent arrival of EVs and growing ADAS and autonomous features will only make locating relevant information more difficult.
 These technologies are expected to flood engineering and development teams with additional design and development work.
 Without a coherent verification management methodology, engineers will endure these data scavenger hunts with unacceptable frequency.
 The result is lost time, greater development cost and, of course, frustrated engineers.
 The vehicles of tomorrow require more robust verification management today.

 Is my data current?

 Once the information is found, the engineer is not yet out of the woods.
 The digitalization of the product development cycle enables companies to become more agile in response to change.
 Requirements, targets, design levels and part numbers all start to evolve as development progresses.
 In the past, the product development cycle was lengthy and resistant to change.
 This often resulted in products that were antiquated or obsolete the minute they hit the market because engineers were unable to adapt to dynamic market demands.
 In the current consumer-driven era, product requirements, targets and designs are now in constant flux as companies attempt to meet market demands as they evolve.
-Digitalization enabled faster product design and iteration, but it also allows for constant design change.
+A growing trend towards enterprise-level digitalization has enabled faster product design and iteration, but it also allows for constant design change.

 This is also true for automotive companies.
 As vehicle programs begin, change will become a constant.
 The requirements, targets, design levels, part numbers and other information the verification engineer worked so hard to collect will all evolve as development progresses.
 By the time the engineer can test, verify and validate a product, system or part, the critical information or physical part is often out-of-date.
 This leaves the verification engineer to repeat the process, further delaying product verification.